Mission: Impossible – Fallout: Modern reception

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 172.

+In 2026, IndieWire ranked it number 16 on its list of "Top 100 Best Movie Sequels of All Time".

 Cultural influence

 A scene of Cavill pumping or "reloading" his biceps in preparation during the bathroom fight with the decoy Lark became an Internet meme.
 (Note: Attributed to multiple references:) Cavill improvised the motion to warm up his muscles due to soreness after three weeks of filming the scene.
 When no one remarked on the move, he thought it had looked out of place and did not repeat it until McQuarrie asked him to keep doing it.
 (Note: Attributed to multiple references:) In 2020, Fallout was among the action films director James Gunn recommended people watch during the COVID-19 pandemic.
 Cavill would again reference the "reloading" scene in a cameo appearance as a version of the Marvel Comics character Logan / Wolverine in the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024).